-The incumbent serves as an Export Policy Analyst to an organization, project or team and contributes to the export control policy process.
-Serves as a liaison with industries on export control regulations and policy procedures related to a wide range of commodities and technologies under the jurisdiction of the Department of Commerce in one or more of the following areas: materials, materials processing, electronics, telecommunications, computers, information security, avionics, marine, sensors, laser, spacecraft, and navigation.
+The incumbent serves as an Export Policy Analyst and subject matter expert to an organization, project or team.
+Serves as an advisor on export control regulations and policy procedures associated with a wide range of commodities and technology under the jurisdiction of the Department of Commerce in one or more of the following areas: materials, materials processing, electronics, telecommunications, computers, information security, avionics, marine, sensors, laser, spacecraft, and navigation.